hyades/hyades.github.com/_posts/2013-08-22-Integration-Testing---4.md

 	<li>Added integration tests for <code>new_record</code>.
 Calling this remote method results in creation of a new record file.
 Verification of the file was done through comparing if a file with the expected filename was found in the current working directory.</li>
 </ul>
 <h2>Working on:</h2>
 <p>I am currently doing integration tests for <code>adjust_pip</code> remote method.
 This method takes 4 paramaters - dx, dy, dw, dh.
 This method also returns an integer.
 I found a brief description in the c code regarding this method - <a href="https://github.com/hyades/gst-switch/blob/python-api/tools/gstswitchclient.c#L410">here</a>.
 But I got a problem.
-I wave tried passing some combinations of these four arguments.
+I have tried passing some combinations of these four arguments.
 The results of some of these combinations (dx, dy, dw, dh) are:
 	<ol>
 		<li>(1, 1, 1, 1) - A black screen output and return value of 15</li>
 		<li>(0, 0, 0, 0) - Screen output not visibly changed, returns 1</li>